VK9 Owner Education: Key Terms & Concepts

 The Marker System

-Ahh, yes, consistency.
-Of all the things in dog training, this is usually the toughest for dog owners and consequently, it’s one of the key factors to success in training.
-Consistency means follow through.
-Give a command once then follow through.
+Of all the things in dog training, this is usually the toughest for dog owners and consequently, it’s extremely important.
+Consistency means following through: following through on commands, house rules, training expectations etc. Give a command once then follow through.
 Establish house rules and stick to them.
 As part of your homework for your first day of training, we recommend coming up with a list of house rules for your dog.
 Examples are: no going on the bed, stay off the couch, don’t beg from the table, no barking at the mailman etc. Set your rules, and then we will give you the tools and skills needed to follow through.
 The biggest takeaway on consistency in regards to obedience training is that once you’ve taught your dog to do something, such as walk on a loose leash, be consistent.
 Don’t let your dog drag you out to car, and then expect him to heel into Valor K9 Academy.
 Be consistent.
 A rule is a rule.
 A command is a command.
 Eliminate all gray areas for your dog.

 Life is not and should not be a free-for-all for your dog.
 He needs rules, he needs boundaries, he needs structure.
 Structure is our way of teaching dogs how to live harmoniously with us in a pack environment.
 The three biggest forms of structure are: the crate, the place bed and tethered to you.
 In the beginning of training, you are going to tether (leash) your dog to you in the house.
-Tethering allows you to establish boundaries and rules with your dog and prevents your dog from having too much freedom.
-Freedom, especially for high energy dogs, is not a good thing.
+Tethering allows you to establish boundaries and rules with your dog, it puts you in a leadership role and prevents your dog from having too much freedom.
 Once we teach your dog the Place command, the place bed will be another structure option for your dog.
 And then, of course, the crate is a third option.
 When properly trained, the crate provides a safe, den-like atmosphere for dogs to relax and unwind.
-Even if you don’t want to crate your dog on a regular basis at home, I recommend crate training your dog so that if you travel the crate is a viable option for your dog to be in at friends’ houses or hotel rooms.
+Even if you don’t want to crate your dog on a regular basis at home, we recommend crate training your dog so that if you travel the crate is a viable option for your dog to be in at friends’ houses or hotel rooms.
 It also helps for dogs who board regularly because it’s familiar to them.

 Alright, switching gears a little bit let’s talk about Leadership and Affection.
 On a scale of 1-10 (1 being not at all and 10 being a lot), how much leadership do you provide to your dog?
-Write that number down somewhere.
+Write that number down.
 And now, on a scale of 1-10, how would you rate yourself in terms of affection?
 Write that number down as well.
 Now compare your two numbers.
-Most people admit to being a 2-4 in leadership and an 8-10 in affection.
-There’s a problem there: Too much affection without leadership is a recipe for disaster.
-All too often, we love to love our dogs, and we fail to lead them.
-Your goal is a dog owner should be to find balance: If you’re a 3 in leadership and a 9 in affection then you need to bump up the leadership factor and cut back on affection (like, a lot!)..
+Are they in balance or out of sync?
+Too much affection without leadership is a recipe for disaster.
+All too often, we love to love our dogs, but we fail to lead them.
+Your goal is a dog owner should be to find balance: If you’re a 3 in leadership and a 9 in affection then you need to bump up the leadership factor and cut back on affection.
 As dog trainers, we’re a 10 and a 10 on that scale.
 We’re big on affection (when the time is right) and big on leadership.
 Our dogs know exactly what’s allowed and what’s not, and they look to us for guidance and information.

-Notice I didn’t say just exercise.
+Notice we didn’t say just exercise.
 There’s a difference between letting your dog run around in the backyard barking at neighbor dogs and taking your dog for a 5 mile bike ride.
-One of them winds your dog up…and the other one decompresses him both physically and mentally.
+Once of them winds your dog up…and the other one decompresses him both physically and mentally.
 Your dog needs physical exercise, mental stimulation and regular training.
 Start thinking of ways to give your dog structured exercise instead of playing fetch or wrestling in the living room.
-Good examples of structured exercise are structured walks, hikes, bike rides, agility training, FitPAWS conditioning, treadmill training and more.
+Good examples of structured exercise are structured walks, hikes, bike rides, agility training, FitPAWS conditioning, treadmill training and more

 Preventing the Behavior > Stopping the Behavior

 Valor K9 Academy is a veteran-owned dog training company located in Spokane, WA, and Chattanooga, TN.
 We specialize in puppy training, basic to advanced off leash obedience and behavior rehabilitation training.
-We offer private lessons, group training and board & train programs.
 Our methods are customized to each dog, and we use a balanced approach to training.
-Our goal is to exceed your expectations and help you have a well-behaved dog who’s enjoyable to be around!
 To contact Valor K9 Academy for training, please send an email to: firstname.lastname@example.org, and we’ll connect you with a trainer who can help!